 What Are the Key Responsibilities of an Event Planning Coordinator?

+In professional event management, coordinators play a crucial role in turning plans into fully executed events.
 Specific duties vary depending on whether the coordinator works for an agency or an in-house corporate team.
-However, several core tasks remain consistent across the British events sector.
+However, several core responsibilities remain consistent across the UK events sector.

 Logistics and Venue Management